Q-Aware-Labs/model-arena/README.md

 ## Main Functionality

 This project is a LLM Response evaluation tool that allows users to evaluate responses using an AI model or manually.
 Users can input prompts and their response and do evaluations based on predefined criterias.

-### Why ModelArena?

-AI Response Evaluation Platform

-ModelArena is an open-source tool designed to systematically evaluate the quality of AI model responses.
-Users can input a prompt and its corresponding AI-generated response, then grade it against customizable criteria such as bias, reasoning accuracy, response structure, hallucinations, and more.
-The platform supports multi-model comparison, enabling users to benchmark responses against different LLMs (e.g., GPT-4, Claude, Gemini, DeepSeek an others) to identify strengths and weaknesses.

 ## Learn More